dhis2/wow-backend/talks/peg_parsers.md

 ```
 Everything is in a "flat" sequence of typed nodes.

+## Recreating a tree from a flat sequence

 Now we walk the "tree" and merge only the operator with the highest precedence
 into a structured operator with children: